 The most common cause of frequent urination and man with an enlarged prostate is incomplete bladder emptying.
 As a result, if the urinary bladder empties only halfway, it takes only a short period of time sometimes as little as 20 minutes to a few hours depending on how much you drink for a bladder to fill up again.

-Long-term, enlarged prostate can lead to thickening of bladder wall due to the need to push hard.
-This can lead to a decrease in bladder ability to store a high volume of urine.
+In the long-term, enlarged prostate can lead to the thickening of the bladder wall due to the need to push hard.
+This can lead to a decrease in the bladder ability to store a high volume of urine.
 The bladder cannot hold as much urine as it used to in the past.
-As a result, small capacity bladder fills fast and men feel the need to urinate frequently.
+As a result, the small capacity bladder fills fast and men feel the need to urinate frequently.

 Treatment Options for Urinary Frequency Caused by BPH